At 15 years of age, you think you know everything. Remember that phase?

 But does she know everything?
 Absolutely not.

-Seriously folks, there are so many things that are brilliant about ageing, so much so that I thought I would do the charitable thing by sharing with you ‘youngsters’ (anyone under 40), all of the things I’ve learnt since turning 40…
+Seriously folks, there are so many things that are brilliant about turning 40, so much so that I thought I would do the charitable thing by sharing with you ‘youngsters’ (anyone under 40), all of the things I’ve learnt since turning 40…

 1. A little compassion goes a long way